Amazon Lex V2 integration overview

 Companies use Amazon Lex V2 in AWS to design conversational bots, like the bots which power Amazon Alexa.
 This integration allows Genesys Cloud to call Lex V2 voice bot actions in Architect flows.

-- This feature is not PCI DSS-compliant.
-Best practice recommends that you do not use them in Architect secure call flows.
+- This feature is PCI DSS compliant.
+You can use this integration in secure call flows.
 For more information, see PCI DSS compliance.

 - Setting your HTTP Proxy on an Edge does not work with this integration.
 You must allow outbound network traffic from the Edge to the regional DNS entries on TCP Port 443.
 For more information, see Domains for the Firewall allowlist.